 6. What happens if I dig without calling 811?

-a.
-If you decide to begin a project without first notifying 811, your state will likely impose a hefty fine to the individual conducting the activity, or an underground infrastructure could be damaged.
-Actions such as these could cause life-threatening injuries or a major outage that is vital to utility services.
+If you decide to begin a project without first notifying 811, your state will likely impose a hefty fine on the individual conducting the activity, or an underground infrastructure could be damaged.
+Actions such as these could cause life-threatening injuries or a major outage that is vital to utility companies and the services they provide.

 7. Can I start digging as soon as the underground utilities are marked?

-a.
-No, you have to wait 2 business days until you begin your project and confirm that ALL the utilities for your Jobsite have been marked by the appropriate utility locator.
+No, you have to wait two business days until you begin your project and confirm that ALL the utilities for your site have been marked by the appropriate utility locator.

 8. What are the various colors associated with the different utility lines?